Skip to main content

 Space Humor

 It happened long ago, in the dark ages of CRT monitors, when I first received a short forum message with :-) at the end.
-I stared at the message for a long minute(s) before giving up of decoding its meaning.
-It came from a well respected friend of mine so I responded with short reply: "What!?"
+I stared at the message for a long minute(s) before giving up on decoding its meaning.
+It came from a well-respected friend of mine so I responded with short reply: "What!?"
 "You have to turn your screen 90 degrees clockwise."
 Answer came promptly.
-My CRT was large and heavy and it looked way too dangerous to tilt it that way so after little brainstorming the problem, I concluded there's a better way of achieving the same goal.
+My CRT was large and heavy, and it looked way too dangerous to tilt it that way, so after a little brainstorming the problem, I concluded there's a better way of achieving the same goal.
 I tilted my head 90 degrees anticlockwise.
 "Aaaaaah!!!"
-I said promptly and after realising the picture, big smile on my face slowly morphed into loud laughter.
+I said promptly, and after realising the picture, the big smile on my face slowly morphed into loud laughter.
 So I typed back: "Wow!"
 I didn't have to wait long for the next message: "LOL!"
-"What!?" - I quickly copy/pasted my earlier message but realised I was too not informed about new internet fashion so I
+"What!?"
+I quickly copy/pasted my earlier message but realised I was too not informed about new internet fashio...

 Robert Langdon vs Desmond Hughes